beancount/docs/docs/06_beancount_language_syntax.md

 1. Query tools that come with Beancount (such as bean-query) will allow you to make use of the metadata values for filtering and aggregation.

 2. You can access and use the metadata in custom scripts.
-The metadata values are accessible as a “.meta” attribute on all directives and is a Python dict.
+The metadata values are accessible as a “`.meta`” attribute on all directives and is a Python dict.

 There are no special meanings attached to particular attributes, these are intended for users to define.
-However, all directives are guaranteed to contain a ‘filename’ (string) and a ‘lineno’ (integer) attribute which reflect the location they were created from.
+However, all directives are guaranteed to contain a ‘`filename`’ (string) and a ‘`lineno`’ (integer) attribute which reflect the location they were created from.

 Finally, attributes without a value will be parsed and have a value of 'None'.
 If an attribute is repeated multiple times, only the first value for this attribute will be parsed and retained and the following values ignored.